ChameleonCloud/portal/README.md

 ### Deployment

-The production deployment of Portal is managed via [portal-camino](https://github.com/ChameleonCloud/portal-camino).
+The production deployment of Portal runs on the Savanna k8s cluster at TACC.
+The container image is built by CI and pushed to `ghcr.io/chameleoncloud/portal`.

 ### Development